pytest-dev/pyfakefs/docs/usage.rst

 Both ``fake_filesystem_unittest.Patcher`` and ``fake_filesystem_unittest.TestCase``
 provide a few additional arguments to handle such cases.
-In case of ``fake_filesystem_unittest.TestCase``, these arguments can either be set in the TestCase instance initialization, or in the call of ``setUpPyfakefs()``.
+In case of ``fake_filesystem_unittest.TestCase``, these arguments can either be set in the TestCase instance initialization, or when you call ``setUpPyfakefs()``.

-.. note:: If you need these arguments in ``PyTest``, you have to use ``Patcher`` directly instead of the ``fs`` fixture.
+.. note:: If you need these arguments in ``PyTest``, you must use ``Patcher`` directly instead of the ``fs`` fixture.
 Alternatively, you can add your own fixture with the needed parameters.